A homemade semolina porridge, inspired by the Indian Suji ka Halwa.

 It's nutritious and a keeps your stomach full.

-You can have a semolina porridge for breakfast today and tomorrow you enjoy a bircher muesli or homemade jam on a wholewheat bread or a bowl full of fruits.
+You can have a semolina porridge for breakfast today and tomorrow you may enjoy a Swiss Bircher Muesli or homemade jam on a wholewheat bread or a bowl full of fruits.

 📖 Recipe